intelia-agility/mlspecialisation/usecase2/README.md

 ####  Regressional Solutions
 **Note:** The following analysis can be found in the [02-Regression_Models.ipynb](html/02-Regression_Models.html).

 Based on the same preprocessed data features, we compared the performance of three regular regression models: Linear Regressor, XGB Regressor, and LightGB Regressor.
-We chose Linear Regressor as one of the baseline model because linear is a simple and stable model.
-Its learned parameters is easy to explain.
-We chose XGBoost and LightGB because both of them are proven very efficient model.
+We chose Linear Regressor as one of the baseline models because linear is a simple and stable model.
+Its learned parameters are easy to explain.
+We chose XGBoost and LightGB because both of them are proven very efficient models.
 Both of them are tree-based models.
 They are easy to train and they have built-in feature importance evaluation functions.

 This case study is a prediction task.
-For prediction tasks, we are more interested in predicting the accurate mean values instead of median or other target values.
+For prediction tasks, we are more interested in predicting the accurate mean values instead of the median or other target values.
 There are two popular metrics for mean value prediction tasks: MSE and RMSE.
-We chose RMSE because it can maintain the scale of the error at the same level of the target values, so that the result is more intuitive.
+We chose RMSE because it can maintain the scale of the error at the same level as the target values so that the result is more intuitive.

-Because we down-scaled our training data during model training, we calculate two RMSE metrics: the first one was based on the down-scaled target value as the main metric, and the other was based on the original target values to make it easier to understand.
+Because we down-scaled our training data during model training, we calculated two RMSE metrics: the first one was based on the down-scaled target value as the main metric, and the other was based on the original target values to make it easier to understand.

 The code of the model training and their performance are as follows: